 Lead paint was extensively used in Australia prior to 1965 in both residential and commercial buildings.
 Lead was commonly used in paints, as it provided the desired pigment and accelerated the drying process whilst also increasing paint durability.

-Unfortunately, lead is a toxic substance that is very harmful to our health, resulting in lead poisoning that can lead to brain damage and even death.
+Unfortunately, lead is a toxic substance that is very harmful to our health, and the use of this paint resulted in lead poisoning that can lead to brain damage and even death.
 Once inside the human body, it can accumulate, causing health problems both now and in the future.
 Exposure to any amount of lead paint would be a health hazard, even if you were only exposed to small dust particles.
 Children, especially toddlers, are at greatest risk of getting poisoned from lead paint, as they may swallow paint chips, paint dust or contaminated soil, whilst playing indoors and outdoors.
 It is also possible for pets to receive lead poisoning from lead-contaminated soil.

 Once it was proven that lead-based paints presented health and environmental hazards, many countries banned its use.
 Since then, lead-free paints such as water-based paints, have become available to use safely in residential and commercial projects.